1.D Legal Framework

 - Privately Sponsored Refugees: Refugees who are referred for resettlement to Canada by private sponsors – Canadian citizens or permanent residents.
 Under this stream, private sponsors provide financial support and settlement assistance during the refugees’ first twelve months in Canada.

 - Visa Office-Referred Refugees: Refugees who are referred to Canada by UNHCR and matched with Canadian private sponsors.
 Costs of resettlement are shared by Canada and private sponsors (see A.4(v)).
-There are several types of Visa Office-Referred sponsorships:
+There are two types of Visa Office-Referred sponsorships:

 - Visa Office-Referred (VOR) sponsorships where private sponsors are responsible for full financial and settlement support during the sponsorship period;